 Using 3DKitbash’s 3D Printer Test Kit v2, I produced a set of chips at 200 microns which revealed no significant flaws during the printing process and passed all the print geometry challenges set out by the kit.

 3D printing in woodfill caused a fair amount of stringing but this is likely remedied by adjusting parameters in Simplify 3D and saving as a profile, while the nature of the material itself lends to (relatively) easy cleanup and post processing.
-Standard PLA provided the best results at both resolutions and even earned a 5 star rating from 3D Hubs when I resubmitted a 3D Marvin model to bump up my Hub.
+Standard PLA provided the best results at both resolutions and even earned a 5-star rating from 3D Hubs when I resubmitted a 3D Marvin model to bump up my Hub.

-Emboldened by the ease at which I could make parts, I then attempted a dual-extrusion optimized 3D Benchy print using two different colours of PLA.
+Emboldened by the ease at which I could make parts, I then attempted a dual-extrusion optimized 3D Benchy print using two different colors of PLA.
 In my over-eager state, I forgot to correctly assign the primary color to the actively cooled left extruder, which resulted in curling and an imperfect print.
 Stringing was present but easily cleaned up.
 Of note again is the wonderful utility of Simplify 3d for enabling the Creator Pro’s dual extruder to perform with aplomb considering my limited experience with Fused Filament Fabrication.

 Of course, what review would be complete without the requisite “Oh Shit…” moment?
 Mine occurred as I was incorrectly unloading some filament and ended up breaking it off below the extruder gear which effectively clogged my nozzle.